andre1M/continuous-control/REPORT.md

 In this project I solved a control task in continuous action space.
 The complexity of the problem restricts the direct utilization of Deep Q-Network to learn optimal policy because the number of all possible actions (action space) is not a finite number.
 In order to predict the best action in any state in this environment there are roughly two options: discretize action space or use policy-based reinforcement learning algorithms.
 Discretization may work good enough for some tasks, however this approach becomes computationally expensive at exponential scale with as the number of grid blocks increases.
 Policy-based algorithms solve many problems in  RL: capable of learning true stochastic policy, can handle similar states pretty well, can be applied in continuous tasks.
 In this project I implemented Deep Deterministic Policy Gradient algorithm presented in [this work](https://arxiv.org/abs/1509.02971) with several modifications to speed up learning for this particular environment.

-### Algorithm
+## Algorithm

 DDPG algorithm from [original work](https://arxiv.org/abs/1509.02971):

 ![DDPG algorithm][image2]

+In short, the idea of this algorithm is to choose an action based on Actor network (Policy-based) and the evaluate the value of this action in a particular state using Critic (Value-based) to train Actor.
+Critic is trained based on one-step bootstrapping (TD difference) according to target Actor and Critic.
+Therefore, this approach handles continuous action space by using Actor to choose an action and Critic to evaluate this action.
+Target networks are updated every learning step using soft update.

-### Implementation
+## Implementation

 And here is the computational graph of my particular implementation of this algorithm.

 ![DDPG computational graph][image1]

+### Hyperparameters

-A big part of this project was tuning the hyper parameters.
+A big part of this project was tuning the hyperparameters.
+Values were chosen according to [original work](https://arxiv.org/abs/1509.02971) with further adjustments based on observed performance.
 Used values are given in the table below:

 | Hyperparameter            	| Value   	|
 |---------------------------	|---------	|